Sample Essay Responses and Reader Commentary for the Issue Task

 Reader Commentary for Essay Response — Score 5

 The language of this essay clearly illustrates both its strengths and weaknesses.
-The flowery and sometimes uncannily keen descriptions are often used to powerful effect, but at other times this descriptive language results in errors in syntax.
-See, for example, the problems of parallelism in the second-to-last sentence of paragraph 2 ("After all, today's tech-aided teens ...").
+The flowery and sometimes uncannily keen descriptions are often used to powerful effect, but at other times, the writing is awkward and the comparisons somewhat strained.
+See, for example, the ungainly sequence of independent clauses in the second-to-last sentence of paragraph 2 ("After all, today's tech-aided teens ...").

 There is consistent evidence of facility with syntax and complex vocabulary ("Surrounded as we are by striding and strident automatons with cell phones glued to their ears, PDA's gripped in their palms, and omniscient, omnipresent CNN gleaming in their eyeballs, it's tempting to believe...").
 However, such lucid prose is often countered by an over-reliance on abstractions and tangential reasoning.
 For example, what does the fact that video games "literally train [teens] to kill" have to do with the use or deterioration of thinking abilities?